Skip to Content

 Invert the Tow Hitch

-If you need a ball mount with a small rise, and your tow hitch is rated to be inverted, you can invert it in the receiver to raise it a bit higher.
+If you need a ball mount with a slight rise (AND your tow hitch is rated to be inverted), you can flip it over in the receiver to raise it a bit higher.
 That will simply require installing the ball upside down in the stinger and then flipping the stinger over.

 Use a Drop Hitch